 For those seeking resources/services during this time – the easiest and quickest way to access is text "211od" to 898-211.
 Follow the prompts and it is immediate.
 I went through it myself yesterday with a few different scenarios.
 The online database is also another quick resource – 211online.unitedwayatlanta.org

 Volunteer – in a socially distant way

 There is still much that can be done to help.
 See volunteer opportunities here: unitedwayatlanta.org/upcoming-volunteer-opportunities

 Cobb Community Foundation Resources

 Cobb Community Foundation (CCF) has taken a number of steps to support our business community and non-profit agencies serving families in need during the COVID-19 pandemic.
-They have quickly updated online community resources, created funds to provide much-needed support, and mobilized daily status calls to help support non-profit collaboration to better serve Cobb’s urgent community needs.
+They have quickly updated online community resources, created funds to provide area non-profits with much-needed support, and mobilized status calls to help support non-profit collaboration to better serve Cobb’s urgent community needs.

 CCF COVID-19 Response:

 - Map of Community Support Services: An easy to search online resource to quickly locate community services, such as food pantries.
 Individuals can access up-to-date information from Cobb non-profits at www.CobbCommunityConnection.org.

 - Cobb COVID-19 Community Response Fund: Provided grants to non-profits who assist Cobb Residents with food, prescriptions and healthcare, childcare and basic needs.
 Learn more.